 How normal vision works

-With normal vision, the eyes work together to form 1 image.
+With normal vision, the eyes work together to form one image.
 When your child looks from an object that’s far away to one that’s close, the lens inside the eye changes its shape.
 The hole that lets light into the eye (pupil) becomes smaller.
 And the eyes move slightly inward (converge).
 The eye and brain work together to make all of these changes.
 The result is a single, focused image.
 When reading, the eyes and brain also have to do quick, complex eye movements to look across and down a page.

 What causes convergence insufficiency?

 Researchers are not yet sure what causes CI.
 There may be problems in the complex actions that the brain and eyes do.
 This may be because of genes.
 CI tends to run in families.
-In some cases a health condition can contribute to CI, such as:
+In some cases, a health condition can contribute to CI, such as:

 Head injury and concussion